garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 kl.start <-10
 kl.steep <- 10</code></pre>

+<code>weight</code>(sic) is how much of the KL-Divergence we put at the beginning of the training process, <code>epochs</code> is for how many epochs we run the training, <code>kl.start</code> is the epoch number in which we start increasing the KL-Divergence and <code>kl.steep</code> is the number of epochs that last the increase, in our case it means that the maximum KL-Divergence is achieved at epoch 20.
+{: style="text-align: justify"}

 ## The loss function
 Now we are really ready to create the custom loss function.
-The loss function consist of a function wrapping a proper loss function (<code>l.f</code> in the code).
-I say proper because it compares Y and Ŷ, the wrapping function takes the parameter weight and passes it to <code>l.f</code> before returning the function.
+The loss function consist of an external function function wrapping a proper loss function (<code>l.f</code> in the code).
+I say proper because it is the one that compares Y and Ŷ. The wrapping function takes the parameter weight and passes it to <code>l.f</code> before returning the function.
+{: style="text-align: justify"}

 <pre><code>loss<- function(weight){
   l.f<-function(x, x_decoded_mean){